CORRIDA

 Do I have to take batteries?

-Are there time barriers?
+Are there cut times?

 What do I need to participate?